 In this second post on Just in Sequence, I would like to talk about some details on the actual sequencing of parts: when to use Just in Sequence in the first place, which parts to sequence, and how to define the sequence.
 These are all organizational details to make Just in Sequence work.
 In my next and last post of this series, I will describe how to handle problems with parts being out of sequence.

 “Just in Sequence” (JIS) is a good way to supply material to high-mix, low-volume production.
 It combines well with “Just in Time” (JIT) and “Ship to Line” (STL), but neither are a prerequisite for Just in Sequence.
+In automotive it is sometimes also called In Line Vehicle Sequence (ILVS).
 In this series of posts I would like to talk about what Just in Sequence is, how it works, and what to be aware of.
 This first post details the basics of Just in Sequence production.